 Kway teow noodles, doused in thick beef based gravy and topped with fragrant chopped parsley leaves, preserved vegetables, fried shallot crackles and crunchy fried peanuts.

 The brownish gooey beef gravy is the soul of beef kway teow.
-Made by boiling beef parts for many hours, the beef gravy was slightly salty, and had that distinct beefy flavour which I liked.
+Made by boiling beef parts for many hours, the beef gravy was slightly savoury, and had that distinct beefy flavour which I liked.
 Don't take this beefy flavour for granted just because this is a beef kway teow stall - I have eaten at enough beef kway teow stalls that serve gravy that had no beef flavour at all i.e. no soul, so to speak.

 The clear beef soup was tasty, slightly herbal, and had generous amounts of beef and beef parts soaking inside.